Thirteen Reasons Why

-Thirteen Reasons Why (stylized as TH1RTEEN R3ASONS WHY) is a young adult novel written by Jay Asher in 2007, which follows the story of Hannah Baker, a high school sophomore, and the thirteen reasons why she killed herself.
+Thirteen Reasons Why (also stylized as TH1RTEEN R3ASONS WHY) is a young adult novel written by Jay Asher in 2007, which follows the story of Hannah Baker, a high school sophomore, and the thirteen reasons why she killed herself.
 Following her death, Hannah leaves behind a series of seven double-sided cassette tapes detailing the thirteen specific people and events that she blames for her demise.
 Two weeks after her death, these cassette tapes are mailed out with directions to pass the tapes on to the next person on the tape.
 Hannah's life story is conveyed through these tapes, which are narrated by Hannah herself, and through the point of view of Clay Jensen, her classmate and the ninth person to receive the tapes.
 The inspiration behind the main character, Hannah Baker, comes from author Jay Asher's close relative who attempted suicide.

 Since the novel's publication in 2007, Thirteen Reasons Why has received much recognition.
 As of 2014, Thirteen Reasons Why had been a New York Times bestseller for over three years and published in multiple countries.
 The novel's success has also been met with backlash, becoming the third-most banned book in the United States between 2010 and 2019.
 Additionally, in March 2017, a Netflix original series based on the book was released.